E-commerce

 In summary

-Using an AI chatbot for e-commerce makes sense when you want to reduce real friction in the customer journey: pre-purchase doubts, difficulty choosing, the need for reassurance, repetitive support questions, cart blockers, lack of availability outside business hours, and failure to leverage intent signals.
+Using an AI chatbot for e-commerce makes sense when looking to reduce real friction in the customer journey: pre-purchase doubts, difficulty choosing, need for reassurance, repetitive support questions, cart blockers, lack of availability outside business hours, and failure to use intent signals.
 The right assistant does not replace site quality or human teams.
-It simply makes the relationship faster, more useful, more continuous—and more profitable too.
+It simply makes the relationship faster, more useful and more continuous, and more profitable too.

-• To convert : answer objections and guide customers to the right product.
+• To convert : respond to objections and guide users toward the right product.

-• To assist : quickly handle simple, repetitive requests.
+• To assist : quickly handle simple and repetitive requests.

 • To learn : surface questions that reveal the site’s real friction points.

-• To grow : maintain a useful experience even as volume increases.
+• To grow : keep the experience useful even as volume increases.

 External sources